-The number of clients who felt the intervention had been helpful, however, decreased from 51% in 2018/19 to 38% in 2019/20 and the number who lacked capacity to understand increased from 34% to 45% in the same period.
+The number of clients who felt the intervention had been helpful; however, decreased from 51% in 2018/19 to 38% in 2019/20 and the number who lacked capacity to understand increased from 34% to 45% in the same period.

-Figure 24: Response to the Question: Has the Intervention Been Helpful?
+Figure 27: Response to the question: Has the intervention Figure 26: Response to the question: Has the intervention been been helpful?
 (YoY)